JeanBilheux/neutronimaging_pages_ornl_gov_with_hugo/content/_index.en.md

 Introduction here (Hassina)

-{{% notice tip %}}We recommend that you discuss your experiment with the instrument team several weeks before your beam time. {{% /notice %}}
+{{% notice tip %}}We recommend that you discuss your experiment with the instrument team as soon as you receive approval of your beam time. {{% /notice %}}

 ## Main features